Human, All Too Human: On the History of Moral Feelings

 This section, named in honor of his friend Paul Rée's On the Origin of Moral Sensations, Nietzsche challenges the Christian idea of good and evil, as it was philosophized by Arthur Schopenhauer.

 At the waterfall.
 When we see a waterfall, we think we see freedom of will and choice in the innumerable turnings, windings, breakings of the waves; but everything is necessary; each movement can be calculated mathematically.
 Thus it is with human actions; if one were omniscient, one would be able to calculate each individual action in advance, each step in the progress of knowledge, each error, each act of malice.
 To be sure the acting man is caught in his illusion of volition; if the wheel of the world were to stand still for a moment and an omniscient, calculating mind were there to take advantage of this interruption, he would be able to tell into the farthest future of each being and describe every rut that wheel will roll upon.
 The acting man's delusion about himself, his assumption that free will exists, is also part of the calculable mechanism.

+Religious Life

+Following from conclusions in the second section about the inevitable self-interestedness of human conduct, Nietzsche attacks the Christian God as an unattainable ideal.
+The wholly selfless Christian God is remote from human experience, leaving Christians dissatisfied, anxious, and ashamed.
+Nietzsche further criticises Christian priests as saints for exacerbating these feelings, urging that Christianity has made people less capable of standing up to the tragedy and absurdity of life.